cecileung1208/Hawaii-Climate-Analysis/README.md

 Since the p-value is almost 0.0004 , there is a difference in the mean temperatures in June and December.
 Paired t-tests are considered more powerful than unpaired t-tests because using the same samples eliminiate variation between the samples that could be caused by anything other than what’s being tested.

-Details of the average figures are in the [Climate Starter Notebook](https://github.com/cecileung1208/SQLAlchemy-Surfs-Up/blob/master/climate_starter.ipynb)

 ### **Temperature Analysis II**